okitouni/MoDe/README.md

 For more details please see: https://arxiv.org/abs/2010.09745

 An implementation is available in each of TensorFlow and PyTorch.
-The Example.ipynb notebook illustrates how MoDe is used and shows how one can obtain different response functions on a toy example.
+The notebooks in [examples/](examples/) illustrate how MoDe is used and show how one can obtain different response functions on a toy example and on a W-tagging dataset.

-The PyTorch implementation requires PyTorch 1.6.0 or newer.
-The TensorFlow implementation requires TensorFlow 2.2.0 or newer.

 ## Installation
 ```
 pip install modeloss
 ```
+The PyTorch implementation requires PyTorch 1.6.0 or newer.
+The TensorFlow implementation requires TensorFlow 2.2.0 or newer.

 ## Usage
 For PyTorch: